 - Training, coaching, development and resources provided to support frontline staff in their work.

 A key aspect of the Nurture Programme is that the HSE has committed to contributing €5 in matched / leveraged funding for every €1 it receives under the Nurture Programme.
 A further core issue is ensuring the sustainability of the work developed under the Nurture Programme.
 The key structure for this the HSE’s National Healthy Childhood Programme.
 For the work to be sustained and further developed, requires investment in a national and local infrastructure to manage and deliver the National Healthy Childhood Programme.

 To ensure the long term sustainability of the Nurture Programme, an Infant Development Fund has been established through matched funding from the Community Foundation for Ireland (CFI) which will continue to support innovation in service design and implementation for this age cohort, especially as the findings from new research become available.

-Click here for information on the Programme Launch
+Click here for information on the Programme Launch in May 2016